kauralasoo/MTAT.03.239_Bioinformatics/Gene_expression_analysis.md

 	install.packages("dplyr")

 ## Exploring the datasets
 First, download the dataset.
-You can do this eith
+(HINT: You can do